+We worked with Tara Arts to review their commercial revenue opportunities ahead of their reopening after the pandemic.
 We worked on an assessment of all areas of potential revenue generation, including venue hire, filming, catering, public events, and corporate fundraising packages, as well as identifying marketing, sales and partnership opportunities.

 With freelancer Camilla Brueton, we were chosen to deliver the Annual Conference for Arts Council Wales.
 We supported on operational planning as well as advising on programming and the call-out for content and speakers, including ensuring full accessibility to people across Wales.
 The conference sadly did not go ahead due to the pandemic.

 We managed the operational delivery of Aspect Festival21, an online two-day event.
 Alongside a dynamic programme of academic talks and creative performances, we delivered a radio broadcast as part of the festival and live streamed the event to audiences via Youtube.